oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

 In this tutorial, you'll need a few tools installed.

 - **Java 11**: This tutorial uses Java 11.
-OpenJDK 11 will work just as well.
+OpenJDK 11 works well.
 You can find instructions on the [OpenJDK website](https://openjdk.java.net/install/).
 You can install OpenJDK using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.
-- **Okta Developer Account**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
+- **Okta Developer Account**: You'll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 You can go to [our developer site](https://developer.okta.com/signup/) and sign up for a free developer account.
-- **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
+- **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).
 - **Amazon Web Services** account with billing activated.
 The costs for this account should be minimal, if not free, but AWS required you to have billing activated to use the Lambda service.
 Instructions on how to set up an AWS account are below.

 ## Sign Up for AWS Account with Billing